mcarla/ufo/README.md

 qf.k1 *= 1.1   #increase k1 by 10%
 ```

-Field multipoles `knl, ksl, dknl and dksl` can be accessed both as a vector:
+Field multipoles `knl, ksl, dknl and dksl` can be accessed in two diffrent ways

+* as a vector:

 ```
 qf.dknl = [0., 0., 0.3]  #Add a sextupolar error to 'qf'
 ```

-Or with a scalar notation `kN, kNs, dkN and dkNs` with N the order of the multipole.
-Note that in this case the component must have been previously defined when the element was instantiated or with the vector notation
+* With a scalar notation `kN, kNs, dkN and dkNs` with N the order of the multipole.
+Note that in this case the component must have been previously defined when the element was instantiated or with the vector notation.
+  As explained afterwards, this notation is useful when speciying parameters.
+Whereas the vector notation is not compatible with parametrization.

 ```
 #if 'knl' has length < 3, the next instruction will fail